Please ensure Javascript is enabled for purposes of website accessibility

 • wash the car

-• collect things like sticks, stones, pinecones and dandelions
+• collect things like sticks, stones, pinecones, and dandelions

 • practice skimming stones across a lake